Freddie Freeman Player Props: Dodgers vs. Mets

 Mets Pitching Rankings

-- The Mets pitching staff is 11th in MLB with a collective 8.9 strikeouts per nine innings.
+- The Mets pitching staff is 11th in the league with a collective 8.9 strikeouts per nine innings.

-- The Mets have the 20th-ranked team ERA among all league pitching staffs (4.41).
+- The Mets have the 19th-ranked team ERA among all league pitching staffs (4.40).

 © 2023 Data Skrive.
 All rights reserved.